vignek/CodePractice/README.md

 ## Introduction

-> The repository contains all the Essentials and Basics coding problems and my solutions to.
-My current Language Python 3.
+> The repository contains solutions to my coding problems practice.
+My current Language is Python.
-> I have recently started to add comments to my solutions and links the source.
-Organized by Resource.

-## Installation

-> Just fork the code and start playing around.
+> Organized by Resource used.